dart-lang/site-www/src/null-safety/migration-guide.md

 To migrate a package by hand, follow these steps:

 1. Edit the package's `pubspec.yaml` file,
-   setting the minimum SDK constraint to `2.12.0`:
+   setting the minimum SDK constraint to at least `2.12.0`:
    ```yaml
    environment:
      sdk: '>=2.12.0 <3.0.0'